roolebo/tianocore.github.io/EDK-II-Release-Notes.md

 6. Unused tool chain VS2003/VS2015, GCC44/GCC45/GCC46/GCC47, ELFGCC/UNIXGCC/CYGGCC, DDK3790, MYTOOLS
    are removed.
 Please use the latest VS2015 or GCC5 as the default tool chain.
+7. In case that a C function body contains the string of L'', L'\\"', L"\\"", L''' or L""", ECC tool running under python3 interpreter will report error with code 5005.
+Please ignore it for this error is false reported.
+For example, in ShellPkg\\Application\\Shell\\Shell.c, line 212 contains L"\\"". ```FirstQuote    = FindNextInstance (CmdLine, L"\"", TRUE)``` That line will cause ECC tool under python3 report error “The close brace should be at the very beginning of a line for the function [ContainsSplit].”, this error is a false report.

+    ECC tool under python2 interpreter has no such issue.